-Please note, the cartridges continue to be in short supply due to the high demand.
-Small batches are built as the supply from Denon comes in.
+Cartridges continue to be in short supply due to the high demand and low production from Denon.
 If the grade you are interested is out of stock, please contact us by email or phone to be placed on our waiting list.

 We have kept the great tone of the original Zu/DL-103 and have significantly improved transparency and resolution.
 Handling has also been considered and improved, with design elements to help safeguard the pickup from accidental damage—stylus guard being the most obvious feature.